RicardoGutierrez1990/virtual-pets-Java-Coders/README1.md

 Project SetUp:

 Virtual pet shelter class:
+Create a shelter to have all the adopted robotic or organic pets.

 Virtual pet application:
+Have a main class where all the objects will interact and have it runnable to the player.

 virtual pet class:
+Create different classes for Organic pets and Robotic cats.

 How to play the game:
-to play the game make sure you follow the prompt, it is that easy!
+To play the game make sure you follow the prompt, it is that easy!
+Enjoy!